 There have been earthquakes even in ancient times, as mentioned in the writings of Josephus (Antiquities, bk.
 15, chap.
 5, sec.
 2).
 The Bible records specific instances of earthquakes in the past and predicts them in the future (Zechariah 14:4–5).

 These earth-jarring occurrences arise from natural shifts and changes in the earth’s mantle, especially along worldwide earthquake belts or fault lines.
 As journalist William Broad pointed out, a million people died in earthquakes during the twentieth century, and scientists acknowledge that the twenty-first “might see 10 times as many deaths, with a million lost in a single blow” (“Earthquakes: A Matter of Luck, Most of It Bad,” New York Times, September 28, 1999).

 U.S. Geological Survey scientists reported in May 2008 that a 7.8 magnitude quake along the San Andreas Fault would likely result in more than 50,000 injuries, thousands of deaths, and $200 billion in quake-related damage (“The ShakeOut Scenario,” U.S. Geological Survey Open File Report 2008-1150).
 That is in a region where for decades there has been extensive warning about, and extensive preparation for, earthquakes.
 Yet human nature often leads people to ignore warnings.
-In the wake of China’s devastating May 2008 earthquake in Sichuan Province, Chinese scientists have been quick to point out that they have for decades known the risk of a potentially catastrophic quake along the very fault that gave way.
+In the wake of China’s devastating May 2008 earthquake in Sichuan Province, Chinese scientists were quick to point out that they had for decades known the risk of a potentially catastrophic quake along the very fault that gave way.
 “But they say preparations for a quake there were cursory at best, and building codes remained well short of the codes that have become standard in other well-known earthquake zones” (“Experts Warned of Quake Risk in China,” New York Times, June 5, 2008).